tobspr-games/shapez.io/mod_examples/README.md

 Since the `create-shapezio-mod` package is still in development, the current recommended way is to write single file mods, which I'll explain now.

+## Mod Developer Discord

+A great place to get help with mod development is the official [shapez.io modloader discord]https://discord.gg/xq5v8uyMue).

 ## Setting up your development environment

 The simplest way of developing mods is by just creating a `mymod.js` file and putting it in the `mods/` folder of the standalone (You can find the `mods/` folder by clicking "Open Mods Folder" in the shapez.io Standalone).